10 Tips for Cheap Immersion Travel

 change just hurts them, that it is better to make a donation

-at a local school or charity.
+to a local school or charity.
 But if you have change in

 your pocket and want to give it to someone who you think